‘People Aren't Taking It Seriously': Quarantined SDSU Student On Illicit Off-Campus Parties

 “There are some people that are taking it seriously but other people really don’t care,” said the student.

-County Public Health Officer Dr. Wilma Wooten has previously said COVID-19 cases connected to SDSU have pushed the county toward the more restrictive purple tier of the state' monitoring list.
+County Public Health Officer Dr. Wilma Wooten has previously said COVID-19 cases connected to SDSU have pushed the county toward the more restrictive purple tier of the state's monitoring list.

 “I think a lot of people are just looking at it like, let’s just get it and get it over with or they are like, whatever, if I get it, I get it, it’s not that big of a deal, so that could be part of the problem.
 I know people that are still going out that have COVID,” said the student.